fredrikwidlund/libreactorng/README.md

 ### Resolvers

 Network address and service translation.
+The resolver will cache results for 10 seconds (10^10ns), configurable with ```network_expire()```.
+Identical requests will be consolidated and queued to avoid thundering heard issues.

 #### Example